 This is the second book of Dr. Fawcett’s that I’ve reviewed.
-A couple months ago, we discussed The Doctors Guide to Eliminating Debt, a text that not only discussed avoiding and paying down debts, but was also chock full of valuable lifestyle tips and life lessons.
+I’ve also discussed The Doctors Guide to Eliminating Debt, a text that not only discussed avoiding and paying down debts, but was also chock full of valuable lifestyle tips and life lessons.

 The Doctors Guide to Starting Your Practice Right